project-image

 Shipping Update

-almost 4 years ago – Sat, Jun 06, 2020 at 04:00:23 AM
+over 4 years ago – Sat, Jun 06, 2020 at 04:00:23 AM

 Well, we got the rest of the books signed on Monday 6/1/20 and as of the end of business Friday this is where we stand.